 Each year the NIAMS Coalition visits Washington, DC congressional offices to showcase broad support for NIAMS initiatives and instruct Congress about the research opportunities and findings related to diseases and disorders of the joints, muscles, bones, and skin.
 The NIAMS Coalition message emphasizes that these diseases and disorders are among the most frequently occurring chronic conditions afflicting American families.

 SAA has been a member of the NIAMS Coalition since the mid-1990s, and assumes responsibility for advocacy efforts on behalf of those affected by spondyloarthritis.
 SAA's partnership with the NIH through the NIAMS Coalition led to the formation of the NASC Genetic Study which uncovered regions on seven chromosomes indicated in the susceptibility to AS.
-The next stage of this important work, the TASC Genetic Study is underway and has already discovered numerous genes associated with AS.
+The next stage of this important work, the TASC Genetic Study is underway and has already discovered numerous additional genes associated with AS.

 Join SAA in being an advocate for people living with spondyloarthritis.
 Together, we can work to increase public awareness, improve access to health care, increase federal funding in research to cure spondyloarthritis, and affect public policy decisions that impact the spondylitis community.